Yundera/.github/profile/README.md

 ## 🚀 So overall, how does Yundera look like?

-Yundera is an open source Private Cloud Server stack designed to make self hosting reliable and accessible.
+Yundera is an open source Private Cloud Server stack making self hosting reliable and accessible.
 The routing is based on Meshrouter and the interface is based on CasaOS, a famous open source interface.
+All Open source are kept up to date by us.

 <p align="center">
   <img src="https://yundera.com/web/image/2023-b9ca9f4c/image.png" width="800" alt="Yundera Snapshot" />